 The first reports of mining in the area were around 1740 and documented by Spanish miners.
 In 1792, Captain Juan Thomas Belderrain reported 150 Spanish families had lived on the Sopori ranch.
-As of 1750 many villages were abandoned because of Apache attacks.
-The area included Sopori, Arivaca ranch,and mining settlements at Agua Caliente.
+As of 1750, many villages were abandoned because of the Apache attacks.
+The area included Sopori, Arivaca ranch, and mining settlements at Agua Caliente.

-In an 1864 report by F. Biertu, the Arizona Land and Mining Company was working a mine just north of Sopori Rancho thought to be the old San Xavier silver mine.
+An 1864 report reveals that the Arizona Land and Mining Company was working a mine just north of Sopori Rancho thought to be the old San Xavier silver mine.
 See the photo beginning this article.

 Lost Cerro Colorado Treasure

 Speculative history of lost mines gleaned from legend, unsubstantiated Spanish documents, reports of stories in Spanish documents, regional stories, and new theories proposed by prospectors, amateur geologists, and even authors manage to keep tales of lost treasure alive.
 With the Cerro Colorado Lost Treasure still not found, here is a brief summary of what is thought to be known.